whoschek/bzfs/README.md

 completion yet.
 * Can log to local and remote destinations out of the box.
 Logging mechanism is customizable and plugable for smooth integration.
-* Code base is easy to change, hack and maintain.
+* Codebase is easy to change, hack and maintain.
 No hidden magic.
 Python is very readable to contemporary engineers.
 Chances are that CI tests will catch changes that have unintended side effects.
 * It's fast!